Richard Bunger Evans: Musicals

-Recent Work
+Other work

 Two of Evans’s compositions are featured in The American Revolution (2025), a documentary miniseries by filmmaker Ken Burns.
 To celebrate his ninth decade, Evans is also composing a series of new works reflecting his Celtic heritage.
 His Irish dance medley, MacIntyre Cottage, was recorded remotely during the Covid pandemic by musicians in the US, Sweden, and Ireland.

 Personal life

-Evans has three offspring: Berklee Sati (b.
-1977) an employee of a major foundation and a lifelong dancer; Blake Lowrey-Evans (b.
-1981), composer, music teacher, and multi-instrumentalist; and Beka Lowrey-Evans (b.
-1984), businesswoman, singer, and yoga practitioner.
-Richard is married to Debra Wakefield Evans, a television and film editor whom he met while they were both living in New York City around the year 2000.
-She produced the Ireland's Poet-Patriots concert series for Evans.
+Richard Bunger located his Evans family in 1984 after almost a 20-year (pre-internet) search, and added the last name Evans to his at that time.
+His father John Evans had died in 1956.

+Evans died from pancreatic cancer on November 27, 2025.
+He was survived by three grown children, three grandchildren, and his wife Debra Wakefield Evans, a television and film editor.
+She produced the Ireland's Poet-Patriots concert series.